Limited Series - Guatemala Finca Santa Inés de Medina

-In this Volume 1, we are excited to share our discovery journey of coffee from beyond Indonesia.
+In this Central America series, we are excited to share our discovery journey of coffee from beyond Indonesia.
 For the next 3 months, we will be featuring 3 different origins, Costa Rica (April), Guatemala (May) & June (El Salvador).

 April Limited Series: Costa Rica Divino Nino